Evangelicalism in One Sentence

 We believe the Gospel is God's good news for the whole world, and we are determined by his grace to obey Christ's commission to proclaim it to all mankind and to make disciples of every nation.
 We desire, therefore, to affirm our faith and our resolve, and to make public our covenant.

-We affirm our belief in the one-eternal God, Creator and Lord of the world, Father, Son and Holy Spirit, who governs all things according to the purpose of his will.
+1. THE PURPOSE OF GODWe affirm our belief in the one-eternal God, Creator and Lord of the world, Father, Son and Holy Spirit, who governs all things according to the purpose of his will.
 He has been calling out from the world a people for himself, and sending his people back into the world to be his servants and his witnesses, for the extension of his kingdom, the building up of Christ's body, and the glory of his name.
 We confess with shame that we have often denied our calling and failed in our mission, by becoming conformed to the world or by withdrawing from it.
 Yet we rejoice that even when borne by earthen vessels the gospel is still a precious treasure.
 To the task of making that treasure known in the power of the Holy Spirit we desire to dedicate ourselves anew.

 (Isa.
 40:28; Matt.
 28:19; Eph.
 1:11; Acts 15:14; John 17:6, 18; Eph 4:12; 1 Cor.
 5:10; Rom.
 12:2; II Cor.
 4:7)